VisionEval/VisionEval-Docs/docs/09-estimation.md

 * Model name: housing choice model estimated by the 'PredictHousing' module in the 'VELandUse' package.
   + Model type: Binary search algorithm
   + Estimation data: VELandUse::HouseTypeModel_ls
-  + Estimation method: Package build
+  + Estimation method: Imports from VELandUse
   + Estimation script: R/SimulateHousing.R
-  + Model object: NA
+  + Model object: data/HouseTypeModel_ls.rda
-  + Notes: NA
+  + Notes: Sources models estimated in the VELandUse module that were estimated using PUMS data processed in the VESimHouseholds package

 ####  SimulateUrbanMixMeasure

 This module simulates an urban mixed-use measure based on the 2001 National Household Travel Survey measure of the tract level urban/rural indicator.

-* Data sources include VELandUse
+* Data sources include NHTS 2001
 * Model types include Binary Logit
-* Estimation uses the following methods: Package build
+* Estimation uses the following methods: Imports from VELandUse
 * Documented in inst/module_docs/SimulateUrbanMixMeasure.md

 The models in this model step are: